Ready

 For example, instead of “Select deal(s)”, say “Select deals” or “Select one or more deals”.

-Use “see” to direct the user to more information.
+It's okay to use “see” to direct the user to more information.
 For example, “see details”, “see more”, “see [Help Center Page]”.
+This is not considered inaccessible language as long as the surrounding context supports accessibility.

 select